 - Social Security Statements

-Do an assessment of all your marital assets and marital liabilities
+2. Do an assessment of all your marital assets and marital liabilities

+A big part of preparing for a divorce is assessing all of your marital assets and liabilities.
 Marital assets and liabilities are any assets or debts that were acquired during the marriage.
 These assets and debts could be acquired jointly or by one party of the marriage.

 If you or your spouse are carrying a large debt burden that was acquired throughout the course of the marriage, that will need to be discussed in the divorce proceedings.
 Take some time to determine what your marital assets and marital liabilities amount to.

-Consider your non-marital assets
+3. Consider your non-marital assets

 Unlike marital assets, non-marital assets are any property that you acquired before the marriage.
 Although the definition may vary in some states, the property that you had before your marriage will likely remain your property.
 Likewise, any debt that you acquired before the marriage will likely continue to be your responsibility.